Meeting rules: 7 habits that make you the person people want in the room

 “I took notes — I’ll send a quick recap with action items so we’re aligned.”

-If you want a simple follow-up cadence that prevents surprises between meetings, use the Status update template.
+For the between-meetings cadence that prevents surprises, use the Status update template.